 Hi there and Happy Friday!
 I know some of you have come over from my friend Michael of Inspired by Charm.
 If so, I’m glad you’ve stopped by!
 Every month I get together with a group of bloggers to do a monthly blog hop.
 We’ve focused on all different subjects, from how to style a coffee table, to tablescaping, to some holiday home tours.
-Well, this month we’ve decided to talk flowers, since April really is the beginning of spring (regardless of what the calendar says)!
+Well, this month we’ve decided to talk flowers!
 Flowers are in abundance this time of year, so we thought it would be fun to focus on decorating with flowers.
 And who doesn’t love doing that?!

 This subject is definitely up my alley as I tend to have fresh flowers in my house every week.
 Ever since I discovered Trader Joe’s about 10 years ago, I’ve been buying theirs almost weekly.
 They’re inexpensive (sometimes a bouquet is about the price of a latte) and I can’t think of a quicker way of brightening a room, or a mood!